-These interactive data visualization tools and online portals, including the Canadian Atlas of Child & Youth Injury Prevention, will help you better understand statistics and information on injury.
+These interactive data visualization tools and online portals will help you better understand statistics and information on injury.

 Resources